-This historic mill is in a spectacularly beautiful part of the River Stour.
-It is built over the mill stream which forms a charming island.
-There's a weir, a remarkable weeping willow, and visiting wildlife includes swans, kingfishers, herons, and even the occasional otter.
-It's all in the conservation area of Tredington, a peaceful Warwickshire village surrounded by quiet countryside and Cotswold Hill walks.
-There is a mediaeval church filled with reminders of centuries of history, remarkable period architecture, a children's playground, and a pub with a garden and comprehensive food menu.
+Set on its own island, this historic mill is in a spectacularly beautiful part of the River Stour.
+There's a weir, a weeping willow, and visiting wildlife that ranges from swans and kingfishers to a heron and the occasional otter.
+Tredington, a peaceful Warwickshire village surrounded by quiet countryside and Cotswold Hill walks is a conservation area and contains a mediaeval church filled with reminders of centuries of history, remarkable period architecture, and a children's playground.

 The Cotswolds and Stratford

-Tredington is a convenient base for exploring the towns and villages of the north Cotswolds, nestling between Shakespeare's birthplace and many of the Cotswolds most popular attractions.
-This part of England is famed for its beautiful landscape and pretty stone-walled villages, many of which have historic churches and pubs selling local beers (three local breweries!).
+Tredington, nestling between Shakespeare's birthplace and many of the Cotswolds' most popular attractions, is a convenient base for exploring the towns and villages of this part of England which is famed for its beautiful landscape and pretty stone-walled villages, many of which have historic churches and pubs selling local beers.
+There are three local breweries.

-The historic market town of Shipston-on-Stour is two miles away for restaurants, take-aways, pubs, supermarkets, banks, post office, chemist, a leisure centre, and a wide variety of small shops.
-There are also two delicatessens, an independent wine merchant, a fresh fish shop, butchers, and bakers.
+The charming market town of Shipston-on-Stour is two miles away for restaurants, take-aways, pubs and supermarkets.
+There is also a bank, a post office, a chemist, a leisure centre, and a wide variety of small independent shops including delicatessens, a wine merchant, a fresh fish shop, butchers and bakers.

-Arriving on a Friday night you might like to start your stay with a champagne happy-hour at The George or The Old Mill in Shipston-on-Stour, both of which serve food.
-For award winning pubs try The Peacock in Oxhill, The Ebrington Arms in Ebrington, The Howard Arms in Ilmington, or The Horse and Groom in Bourton-on-the-Hill.
+Arriving on a Friday night you might like to start your stay with a champagne happy-hour at The George in nearby Shipston-on-Stour, which also serves food.
+For award winning pubs, try The Peacock in Oxhill, The Ebrington Arms in Ebrington, The Howard Arms in Ilmington, or The Horse and Groom in Bourton-on-the-Hill.